PeterDrake/datastructures/prose/01_python.md

 **Sets** correspond to our notion of sets in math.
 They are collections of objects without duplicates.
 We use curly braces to denote them and commas to separate elements.
 As with dictionaries, a set has no fixed ordering.
 We say that sets and dictionaries are **nonsequential collections**.

-Be careful that empty braces `{}` indicates an empty dictionary and not an empty set.
 Here is an example of a newly created set.
 Some items are added.
 Notice that the duplicates have no effect on the value as its printed.

 ```python {cmd}
 s = {2,1}